 So right from that point I started to take higher responsibilities of training everybody about the TRIM.
 So my duty was basically to install TRIM, to train them and if there is any update we just use to update them to higher version.
 When we started TRIM initially, we started with software called TRIM Captura that was first version.
 And then we moved to TRIM Context Version Five.

 And then in recent years we get a consultant from, from Uganda to update the version.
 We have updated the version but theoretically not prac-, practically.
 It’s now TRIM Version Six but we’re still using TRIM version Five.
 Yeah.

 LPN: So for your work with TRIM and as you’ve tried to learn about TRIM and how it works with the records that you have, what are some of the challenges that you have found there?

 My, the challenges about the system is in fact when you want to configure some-, a person in the system, you should get a permission from the supervisor to know exactly what security level you should give to that person.
 And basically we have got about six security levels.

-The le-, level is known as unclassified security level, all the documents which is, which are open to everybody.
+The le-, levels known as unclassified security level, all the documents which is, which are open to everybody.
 And those documents you can even find them on the website.
 The second security level is called confidential security level – this can be accessed by a person with, a person who access, who has the confidential security level, can access also the unclassified one.
 That is public.